 Fighting Ransomware with Immutable Backups

-An addition option that comes with immutability of backups is that it ensures any data that is set to be deleted follows a defined retention policy regarding Delayed Delete Requests.
-If data needs to be deleted outside (or before) your retention schedule, settings can be configured to require multiple users to login and delete the data before it is purged completely from your backup storage or device.
+An additional option that comes with the immutability of backups is that it ensures any data that is set to be deleted follows a defined retention policy regarding Delayed Delete Requests.
+If data needs to be deleted outside (or before) your retention schedule, settings can be configured to require multiple users to log in and delete the data before it is purged completely from your backup storage or device.
 Think of it like the recycling bin on Windows.
 You technically "delete" the data, but it doesn't go away immediately.
-Best practice is to configure Delayed Delete Requests to roughly 10 days, as that would cover most any vacation situation.
+The best practice is to configure Delayed Delete Requests to roughly 10 days, as that would cover most any vacation situation.

 In the end, immutable backups help increase the integrity and availability sides of the CIA triad by making backed up data and confidential information both accessible and unchangeable once written to a storage device.